New Literary History

 New Literary History: A Journal of Theory & Interpretation is a quarterly academic journal published by Johns Hopkins University Press.
 It focuses on the history and theory of literature, and key questions of interpretation.
 The journal has received six awards from the Council of Editors of Learned Journals.

-From its inception in 1969, through 2008, New Literary History was under the editorship of its founder, Ralph Cohen.
+From its inception in 1969, through 2008, New Literary History was under the editorship of its founder, Ralph Cohen, who was succeeded by Rita Felski.
 As of 2019, it is edited by Bruce Holsinger (University of Virginia).

 History

 New Literary History was established as part of the Sesquicentennial Celebration of the University of Virginia in 1969 by Ralph Cohen.
 At the time, according to Cohen, there was no "English literary journal devoted to critical theory or to a reconsideration of literary history, its nature and possibilities.
 New Literary History was conceived as a move against the critical current; its aim was to inquire into the theoretical bases of practical criticism and, in doing so, to reexamine the relation between past works and present critical and theoretical needs."

 The journal publishes essays that deal with the nature of literary theory, the aims of literature, the idea of literary history, the reading process, hermeneutics, the relation of linguistics to literature, literary change, literary value, the definitions of periods and their uses in interpretations, the evolution of styles, conventions, and genres, as well as articles from other disciplines that help interpret or define the problems of literary history or literary study.